-Sophos recently released the public beta for its new Sophos Zero Trust Network Access product.
-Anyone can now register for the ZTNA Early Access Program.
-Let’s take a look at what the Zero Trust security model is, and what makes it one of the most secure cybersecurity frameworks in the world.
+Sophos recently released the public beta for its new Sophos Zero Trust Network Access (ZTNA) product.
+Anyone can register now for the ZTNA Early Access Program.
+Let’s take a look at what the Zero Trust security model is and what makes it one of the most secure cybersecurity frameworks in the world.

 - The company is much less vulnerable to cyber threats.

 - Requires a lot of time to set up.

 - Managing a large number of users is very time-consuming, as all access requests must be authenticated.

 - More difficult to back up data because data is stored in multiple locations

 ZTNA is the latest product from Sophos Central, deployed and managed entirely in the cloud.
 Its purpose is to provide remote users with secure application access.
 What is ZTNA about?
 It is based on the Zero Trust framework, which means that the user is verified in every possible way to minimize the likelihood of compromise.
 This includes user authentication (typically two-factor authentication to ensure that stolen credentials do not lead to misuse), validation of device health, and verification of the device’s compliance status to decide whether to grant access.

 While VPN was a good option for us, ZTNA offers a better solution when we set them against each other.
 How does ZTNA outperform VPN?

 - Better security: The security of the networked application will improve dramatically because, unlike VPN, ZTNA will also verify the integrity and status of the device.
 Faulty equipment can cause serious damage to other equipment.